Brachistochrone of Entanglement for Spin Chains: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-This research was partially supported by the MEXT of Japan, under grant No. 09640341 (T.K.).
-A.C. acknowledges the support from the MIUR of Italy under the program "Rientro dei Cervelli".
+A.C. acknowledges the support from the MIUR of Italy under the program ``Rientro dei Cervelli''.
+T.K acknowledges the support from MEXT-Supported Program for the Strategic Research Foundation at Private Universities ``Topological Science'' and from Keio University G-SEC Creativity Initiative ``Quantum Community''.